dataknut/statsCode/olsRegressionExample.md

 # is it?
 Beware: shapiro-wilks is less robust as N ->
 ```

+Mpg seems to approximate normality but with a slightly worrying tail effect at the right hand extreme.

 # Model with 1 term predicting mpg

 Run a model trying to see if qsec predicts mpg.
+This will print out a basic table of results.

 ```r